wrjodjana/obsidian-vault/christianity/how to deal with dark times - Tim Keller.md

 - When you go through darkness, but you don't feel God's there but you hold on anyways that shows that were not transactional but a person of endurance, strength, greatness and stable

 **Point 4:**
-- The man believes that the darkness was objective and perma
+- The man believes that the darkness was objective and permanent, he feels that God's not there.
+- We know he's wrong, his suffering is relative and temporary and God was really there.
+The man Hemon